MG-Lola EX257: Racing history

-After two years of being unable to finish at Le Mans and financial strain on the MG Rover Group, the sports car project was cancelled.
-However Lola continued selling the cars to customers, offering continued technical support along with Advanced Engine Research.
+After two years of failing to finish at Le Mans and financial strain on the MG Rover Group, the sports car project was cancelled.
+However, Lola continued to sell the cars to customers, offering continued technical support along with Advanced Engine Research.
 In the American Le Mans Series, KnightHawk Racing left; its place was taken by a second Dyson Racing EX257.
 Both Dyson and Intersport traded wins off during the entire season, with the EX257 winning every race that year to give Dyson the championship.
-Notably, the #16 Dyson entry, piloted by James Weaver and Butch Leitzinger, took an overall victory at the Infineon Raceway round, the first time an LMP675 car had pulled off the upset.
-However, Intersport made an unusual decision for the final round at Petit Le Mans, deciding to replace the turbocharged MG engine with a new naturally aspirated Judd KV675 V8.
-This forced the team to make some mechanical changes to their car (now referred to as B01/60), but it was successful and the team managed to take the LMP675 win.
+Notably, the #16 Dyson entry, piloted by James Weaver and Butch Leitzinger, took an overall victory at the Infineon Raceway round, the only time an LMP675 car had pulled off an upset over LMP900 competitors.
+However, Intersport made an unusual decision ahead of the final race, Petit Le Mans, by replacing the turbocharged MG engine with a new naturally aspirated Judd KV675 V8.
+This forced the team to make some mechanical changes to their car (now referred to as B01/60), but it proved successful as the team went on to take the LMP675 win.
 Even with this perfect season for the EX257, Le Mans still saw problems.
 A single entry from Intersport failed to finish yet again, due to an engine failure after a mere 102 laps.

 The ACO decided to alter the Le Mans Prototype rules due to the inherent problems of the LMP675 class.
-The classes were restructured into LMP1 and LMP2, and the MG's found themselves moved into the top LMP1 class.
+The classes were restructured into LMP1 and LMP2, with the MG's moved into the top LMP1 class.
 Over in Europe, Ray Mallock Ltd. carried on the MG name in the new Le Mans Endurance Series.
-The car performed well over the short season, finishing all races, and achieved a best finish of fifth, earning them fifth in the teams championship.
+The car performed well over the short season, finishing every race and achieving a best finish of fifth, earning them a fifth-place finish in the teams' championship.
 In America, Dyson continued with their two-car squad, while Intersport continued with their Judd-powered entry.
-The success of the previous year could not be repeated, as Dyson was now in the same class as the dominant Audi R8.
+The success of the previous year could not be repeated, as Dyson found themselves in the same class as the dominant Audi R8.
 Although Dyson was able to score an overall victory against the R8s at Mosport, the team had to settle for second in the championship.
-Intersport's hybrid car failed to perform, managing to score points in only two races.
+Intersport's hybrid car, on the other hand, performed poorly, managing to score points in only two races.
 For Le Mans, both Ray Mallock, Ltd. and Intersport participated, but once again neither car finished.
-Intersport's car was taken out in an accident, while RML's entry blew an engine in the closing hours of the race.
+Intersport's car was taken out in an accident, while RML's entry blew its engine during the closing hours of the race.